This cheese manicotti is a family favorite in my house! I add spinach to make this dish a bit healthier and my kids don’t even realize it’s in there!

 Today we’re doing a four cheese manicotti and adding in some sauteed spinach.
 It adds a gorgeous color to the filling and tastes amazing here.

-You’ll start by boiling your manicotti.
+Pasta: You’ll start by boiling your manicotti in some salted water.
 Once cooked, drain the pasta water and let the manicotti cool a bit.
-You’ll be handling them and you don’t want to burn yourself.
+You’ll be handling them and you don’t want to burn yourself!

 While the manicotti cools a bit, prepare the filling.

-Saute the spinach in a little oil with some garlic and onion until the spinach is wilted.
+Spinach: Sauté the spinach in a little oil with some garlic and onion until the spinach is wilted.
+This shouldn’t take long, maybe five minutes.

-Stir the spinach into the cheese and start stuffing your pasta.
+Stir the spinach into the cheese filling you made in the last step and start stuffing your pasta full of it!

-You can use a spoon to scoop it into the tubes, but I find it easiest to add the filling to a plastic bag, snip off the end and squirt it in.
+Tip: You can use a spoon to scoop it into the tubes, but I find it easiest to add the filling to a plastic bag, snip off the end and squirt it in!

-You’ll top this off with more marinara and extra cheese.
+You’ll top the stuffed manicotti with more marinara and extra cheese!
+And finally…

 This makes a great vegetarian meal, but if you want to bulk it up with some meat, use my homemade spaghetti sauce instead of the marinara.